Cisco Meraki

 - Sign in to the Meraki Dashboard at dashboard.meraki.com

-- Navigate to your user profile (click your name in the top-right corner)
+- Click your profile name in the top-right corner and open My Profile

 - Under API access, click Generate new API key

 Warning: Treat the Meraki API key as a credential.
-Anyone with this key can access your Meraki dashboard data.
-Store it securely and do not share it via email or unencrypted channels.
+It inherits the same permissions as the Dashboard Administrator account that generated it, so anyone holding it can read (or in some cases modify) your Meraki data.
+Store it securely and do not share it over unencrypted channels.

 Step 2: Create a Credential Pack in xAssets